in conversation with Chris Adrian and Moffit Cancer Center's Dr. Sarah Hoffe

 , Interim Chair of Moffitt Cancer Center’s Gastrointestinal Oncology program.

-The panel is a part of the OE Spotlight series
+as a part of Oxford Exchange's OE Spotlight series

 , which aims to advance knowledge and culture in the Tampa Bay community through innovative events, workshops and conversations featuring the most thought-provoking and impactful artists and writers working today.